FredrikM97/BDPP-Labs/Project/README.txt

-BDPP_Project-ML-Combined contains all the data needed for analysis and preprocessing.
+BDPP_Project-Cloud contains all the data needed for analysis and preprocessing.

 # Overview
 * Since all is run through one file there is different stages, IBM does not handle different types in the columns therefor they are casted at the beginning after importing the data.